flyingturtle13/Revit_Dynamo-Pile_Cap_Location_By_Grid_Intersect/README.md

 # Revit Dynamo - Pile Cap Grid Intersect Location & Offset
 Revit does not have a grid intersect parameter for the structural foundation category.
 However, the structural column category has a parameter called Column Location Mark that indicates the associated nearest grid intersection.
 This script associates a structural column to the pile cap directly supporting it.
 Also, the top of pile cap elevation from user selected reference level and sea level datum offsets are exported as each pile cap elevation vary due to grade elevation.
 Ultimately, the pile cap type, grid line intersect, associated column, offsets, and pile cap coordinates from project base point get exported to the included Excel spreadsheet (Pile_Cap-Type&Location-Schedule.xlsx).
 This workflow and spreadsheet is beneficial during the design development phase when coordinating with the geotechnical engineer to design the pile cap foundation system.
+As a bi-product, this script serves as a good QA/QC modeling tool making sure all pile caps are centered with associated column.
 After the model data is exported, the structural engineer would need to add the loads at the base of the columns to the spreadsheet before distributing.

 ## Getting Started
 Environment setup regarding script development logistics.